Reed-CompBio/protein-weaver/docs/docs/new-species.md

     - `RemoveNoEdgeNodes.cypher`
         - Add line for new species to remove nodes with no edges.
 4. Import your data manually or automatically with the `AutomaticDataImport.sh` script.
+5. Add new download queries to `DownloadCSVs.cypher`.
+6. Add new species entry to `UpdateDownloads.sh` and run the script to update the `Downlaods` directory with the newest datasets.

 **PRO-TIP:**
 - If you add all the commands to the cypher scripts first, then you can run `AutomaticDataImport.sh` and it should import your new species for you!